RobertTalbert/calculus/assessments/aep/aep2.md

 2. Enter your data into a Google Spreadsheet as described above.
 Then get a link to share that spreadsheet, and make sure that the link allows **Anyone with the link** (not just Grand Valley State University people) to **Edit** (not just view or comment).
 Here is a short video showing how to do this (some of the specifics may be different for you, but the process is the same): https://drive.google.com/a/mail.gvsu.edu/file/d/1Ysd-DaJiDTGNPMhqlhEBdnPLYLbeCTEn/view?usp=drivesdk I will be checking your data directly in your spreadsheet, so it's important that I can edit the work you've done.
 In your writeup, just paste the link for this task.

 3. Either in your writeup or in the spreadsheet (your choice), **construct a table of values for both the first and second derivatives of the data you have**.
-In the writeup, give an explanation that is 2-3 complete sentences long that explains how you constructed the first and second derivatives.
-You do not need to show work, but the work must be correct and your explanation should be such that a reader could replicate the process with no mistakes if they follow your directions.
+In the writeup, give an explanation that is 2-3 complete sentences long that explains how you constructed the first and second derivatives. **Your work here should use the derivative estimation techniques from Module 3.
+Please do not use formulas (such as regression models) or graphs.** You do not need to show work, but the work must be correct and your explanation should be such that a reader could replicate the process with no mistakes if they follow your directions.

 :::info
 **Pro tip:** It is *much* less work if you can figure out how to do these calculations automatically using the spreadsheet, rather than doing them all separately by hand and then typing the results into the spreadsheet.
 Learning how to do these calculations automatically in the spreadsheet is also a valuable transferable skill that you can use once MTH 201 is over.
 It may be well worth your time to search up some introductory Google Sheets tutorials to learn how to use "formulas" (as they are called) to automate these calculations.